huangwei-pku/huangwei-pku.github.io/research.md

 **Beyond Nature and Nurture: The Impact of Maternal Education on Child Health,** with Xiaoyan Lei, Guangjun Shen, and Ang Sun, *Journal of Human Resources*, Forthcoming.

+**Teacher Characteristics and Student Performance: Evidence from Random Teacher-Student Assignments in China.** with Teng Li, Yinghao Pan, and Jinyang Ren, *Journal of Economic Behavior & Organization*, Forthcoming.

 [**Early Childhood Exposure to Health Insurance and Adolescent Outcomes: Evidence from Rural China.**](https://doi.org/10.1016/j.jdeveco.2022.102925) with Hong Liu, *Journal of Development Economics*, 2023, 160: 102925.

 [**Fertility Restrictions and Life Cycle Outcomes: Evidence from the One Child Policy in China.**](https://direct.mit.edu/rest/article-abstract/103/4/694/97774/Fertility-Restrictions-and-Life-Cycle-Outcomes?redirectedFrom=fulltext)